January 2019 • 15 days* • Starts/ends Marseille • £2799

 What’s the accommodation like?

 A mixture of desert tourist lodges and business hotels with en-suite rooms which are shared by two.
 The plumbing may be ropey, the towels unfluffy and there may be no soap.
 Bring soap.
-Algeria is not Palm Springs; if you’re not prepared for some unplanned discomfort or inconvenience, this tour may not meet your needs.
-If you prefer your own room that can be arranged if available (almost always, as long as everyone doesn’t want one) but will cost an additional £20.
-This does not include your own berth on the ferry – also possible on booking.
+Algeria is not Palm Springs; if you’re not prepared to put up with some unplanned discomfort or inconvenience, this tour may not meet your expectations.
+If you prefer your own room that can be arranged if available (almost always, as long as everyone doesn’t want one) but will cost an additional £200.
+This does not include your own cabin on the ferry – also possible on booking.

 I am a vegetarian or have other dietary requirements.
 Is that problem?